TheGabmeister/resources/README.md

 # The Gabmeister Resources
 This page is a collection of links that have helped me throughout my career as a VR, AR, Unreal Engine, and Unity Developer.
 I’m constantly updating this list, removing old items and adding new ones.
 I try to remove those that are older than 5 years old.
 However, there are exceptions which I truly believe contain information that are relevant today.

+One major shift that happened recently is the advent of AI.
+Large language models made a lot of beginner-level resources obsolete.
+We used to scavange the depths of online forums and stack overflow looking for how-to tutorials.
+Nowadays, we ask AI first, and do a search only if the answer is inadequate.
+This is why I will only focus on resources that I think add value on top of what AI can already provide.

 I hope that these resources assist you in your journey.
 ```
 "Unfortunately, no one can be told what the Matrix is.
 You have to see it for yourself."